evhub/coconut/DOCS.md

 ### `TYPE_CHECKING`

 The `TYPE_CHECKING` variable is set to `False` at runtime and `True` during type-checking, allowing you to prevent your `typing` imports and `TypeVar` definitions from being executed at runtime.
 By wrapping your `typing` imports in an `if TYPE_CHECKING:` block, you can even use the [`typing`](https://docs.python.org/3/library/typing.html) module on Python versions that don't natively support it.
+Furthermore, `TYPE_CHECKING` can also be used to hide code that is mistyped by default.

 ##### Python Docs